zohaibamir203/ToDoList/README.md

 # ToDoList

-An online applicated developed using MERN Technology.
+An online applicated developed using Express, Node.js and Mongodb.

 <!-- ABOUT THE PROJECT -->